Manufacturers :

 Linking to and from the site

-Listen kids, this is really simple, if you have a site that has anything to do with audio just send us a line and a link to it will (eventually) appear on this site, you will have to understand that we decide on what page it is placed and that while the scope of the site is reasonably broad it does not cover all aspects of audio by a long shot so a contextual placing is often not possible but we usually at the least add you to one of the linklists on the grey sidebars and create a new section there if need be, spamming us with link requests etc. will however result in removal of your company's section/link from the site.
-Under no circumstances will we link to non A/V related sites so do not bother writing us and asking for a link exchange, if you have created a link to our site beforehand in the hope of a reproical link, that will not happen, please delete the link to this site at the first opportunity, then go soak your head..
+If you have a site that has anything to do with audio just send us a line and a link to it will (eventually) appear on this site, you will have to understand that we decide on what page it is placed and that while the scope of the site is reasonably broad it does not cover all aspects of audio by a long shot so a contextual placing is often not possible but we usually at the least add you to one of the linklists on the grey sidebars and create a new section there if need be

 Thanks list

-Thanks to everyone that has sent us new or updated links and or reports of dead ones, due to a lack of time, resources and even an internet connection in 2002 and 2004/5 it has not been possible to answer all these mails and some of them have been lost but I do appreciate all the info and the time you have aken and beg forgiveness for those that I have been so rude to as not to at the least aknowlegde reciept.........
-Big hugs and kisses to Richard Steinfeld for the information on the Benjamin, Metzner and ELAC Miraphon turntables.
+Thanks to everyone that has sent us new or updated links and or reports of dead ones, due to a lack of time, resources and even an Internet connection in 2002 and since 2004 it has not been possible to answer all these mails and some of them have been lost but I do appreciate all the info and the time you have taken and beg forgiveness for those that I have been so rude to as not to at the least aknowlegde reciept.........
 Thanks to Michael Gammon for the info on Audio Linear Turntables.
-The info on the Tesla and ZK tape recorders from Jan Rudziñski was appreciated.
+The information on the Tesla and ZK tape recorders from Jan Rudziñski was appreciated.

 And finally ........